spacemeshos/go-spacemesh/merkle/readme.md

 - Full node: a branch node.

 ## Serialization and implementation nodes
-- We use a `shortNode` type to represent both leaf and extension node and 'branchNode' for branch nodes.
+- We use a `shortNode` type to represent both leaf and extension node and `branchNode` for branch nodes.
 - We use a `nodeContainer` type to provide a type-safe access to nodes.
+- We do not need to add a termination flag to value of a short node (as done in eth) as we have a notion of distinct extension and leaf nodes types.

-### Additional Explainers
+### Additional Info
 Some of the optimization ideas we use for Merkle trees are from `ethereum tries`.
 As described above, we use our own different optimizations in some cases.
 For example, we do not use path prefixed metadata.

 More info here:
+- js implementation of the eth Merkle tries: https://github.com/ethereumjs/merkle-patricia-tree
 - https://easythereentropy.wordpress.com/2014/06/04/understanding-the-ethereum-trie/
 - https://blog.ethereum.org/2015/11/15/merkling-in-ethereum/
 - https://github.com/ethereum/wiki/wiki/Patricia-Tree